 Vintage Blog Week 2: Some beautiful old vines & funky little clogs

-Our vineyard stalwarts Radish and Bogie came into the winery to see what was going on, I wonder why?
-They obviously came by to enjoy the heady aromas of yeast, fruits and spices that are filling the winery as the fermentation aromas reveal the potential of the wines to come.
+Our vineyard stalwarts Radish and Bogie came into the winery to see what was going on.
+I wonder why?
+They obviously came by to enjoy the heady aromas of yeast, fruits and spices that are filling the winery.
+As the fermentation aromas reveal the potential of the wines to come.

-Nicole has come away from her normal duties at Cellar Door to help get her hands dirty in the cellar a couple of days a week.
-She easily qualifies as the best dressed cellar hand with designer cargo shorts, colourful shirts with matching head scarves and these funky little clog type safety shoes.
+Nicole has come away from her normal duties at Cellar Door to help.
+Getting her hands dirty in the cellar a couple of days a week.
+She easily qualifies as the best dressed cellar hand with designer cargo shorts.
+Colourful shirts with matching head scarves and these funky little clog type safety shoes.